missinglink/passport-facebook-canvas/README.md

-Passport Strategy for Facebook Canvas app
+Passport Strategy for Facebook Canvas apps
 ---

 Use this strategy to log users in to your Facebook Canvas app automatically.

-Note: This strategy simply augments [passport-facebook](https://github.com/jaredhanson/passport-facebook).
-If you don't need Canvas support you should use that instead.
+**Note:** This strategy simply augments [passport-facebook](https://github.com/jaredhanson/passport-facebook), if you don't need Facebook Canvas support you should use that module instead.

 ```bash
 npm install passport-facebook-canvas --save